NVIDIA/DIGITS/examples/python-layer/README.md

 This can be a very useful feature, but it is poorly documented and tricky to implement correctly.
 This walkthrough will show you how to get started with Python layers in DIGITS.

-> NOTE: This feature is included automatically if you are building Caffe with CMake or installing the deb package.
+> NOTE: This feature is included automatically if you are building Caffe with CMake or installing the Deb package.
 If you are building with Make, you will need to uncomment "WITH_PYTHON_LAYER := 1" in your `Makefile.config` to enable it.

 ## Adding Occlusions to MNIST